-The Riverview Road quarry was operating under existing use rights since the 1930's.
+The Riverview Road quarry has been operating under existing use rights since the 1930's.
 On 17 November 2010 the quarry was granted consent to expand into the adjacent block referred to as the Payne Block.
-At that time the maximum tonnage in any 12 month period of operation was not to exceed 900,000 tonnes with an average of 550,000 tonnes over a five year period.
+At that time the maximum tonnage in any 12-month period of operation was not to exceed 900,000 tonnes with an average of 550,000 tonnes over a five-year period.

-In 2014 TEAM prepared a Traffic Impact Assessment to amend condition PC14 and increase the average tonnage measured over a five year period that could be extracted from 550,000 tonnes per year to 650,000 tonnes per year.
+In 2014 TEAM prepared a Traffic Impact Assessment to amend condition PC14 and increase the average tonnage measured over a five-year period that could be extracted from 550,000 tonnes per year to 650,000 tonnes per year.
 The maximum allowed tonnage of 900,000 tonnes per year was not changed.
-Consent was approved however the demand for material has increased further mainly due to a number of large roading projects within the region which is placing further demand on the quarry to exceed the consented limits.
+Consent was approved however the demand for material has increased further mainly due to a number of large roading projects within the region which is placing an increased demand on the quarry to exceed the consented limits.

 In 2017 another S127 application was made to further increase the extraction rates.
-Approval was granted in March 2018 to increase the average annual extraction from 650,000 tonnes to 800,000 tonnes which is averaged over a five year period.
+Approval was granted in March 2018 to increase the average annual extraction from 650,000 tonnes to 800,000 tonnes which is averaged over a five-year period.
 In addition, approval was granted to increase the maximum extraction tonnage from the 900,000 tonnes to 1,000,000 tonnes per year.

-During the due diligence process a further S127 application was lodged to increase the average annual extraction from 800,000 tonnes to 1,000,000 tonnes which is averaged over a five year period.
+During the due diligence process a further S127 application was lodged to increase the average annual extraction from 800,000 tonnes to 1,000,000 tonnes which is averaged over a five-year period.
 In addition, approval was granted to increase the maximum extraction tonnage from the 1,000,000 tonnes to 1,400,000 tonnes per year.
 It is understood that Council assessed heavy impact vehicle fee for the extension to the site on the maximum tonnage extracted not the average and by increasing the maximum tonnages permitted to be removed the effects of the removal of the additional material will have a lesser impact on the road network.
+The approval for this consent was granted n 11 September 2019 in LUC0035/11.05.